-Two men ride a motorcycle down Market Street during the annual gay pride parade in San Francisco, CA. The annual parade draws 100s of 1000s of people to downtown San Francisco to celebrate lesbian, gay, bisexual and transgender (LGBT) pride.
+Two men ride a motorcycle down Market Street during the annual gay pride parade in San Francisco.
+The annual parade draws hundreds of thousands of people to downtown San Francisco to celebrate lesbian, gay, bisexual and transgender (LGBT) pride.
 The rainbow flag, designed by San Francisco artist Gilbert Baker in 1978, symbolizes gay pride and the LGBT community's diversity.

 A parade goer, donned in a cheetah mask and feathers, poses prior to the start of the Sydney Gay & Lesbian Mardi Gras Parade in Australia.
-The March event -- which includes a parade, dance parties, fair and drag races -- is one of Australia's biggest events, generating more than almost $30 million for the state of New South Wales each year.
+The March event, which includes a parade, dance parties, fair and drag races, is one of Australia's biggest events, generating about $30 million for the state of New South Wales each year.

-A parade float commemorates the Stonewall riots, which erupted after the 1969 police raid at the Stonewall Inn, a gay bar on New York City's Christopher Street.
-The riots launched the gay-rights movement, and gave birth to the annual march which now includes 170 floats, 1000s of marchers, supporters and spectators.
+A parade float commemorates the Stonewall riots, which erupted after a 1969 police raid on the Stonewall Inn, a gay bar on New York City's Christopher Street.
+The riots launched the gay-rights movement, and gave birth to the annual march that now includes 170 floats, thousands of marchers, supporters and spectators.

-The Dutch LGBT community participates in the annual Gay Pride parade through the canals in Amsterdam, Netherlands.
-The city's Gay Pride celebration, held for a week in August, includes separate parties and events for lesbians.
-Amsterdam's liberal reputation is one of the reasons why it's a top travel destination for 1000s of gays and lesbians.
+The Dutch LGBT community participates in the annual Gay Pride parade along the canals in Amsterdam.
+The city's Gay Pride celebration, held over the course of a week in August, includes separate parties and events for lesbians.
+Amsterdam's liberal reputation is one of the reasons why it's a top travel destination for thousands of gays and lesbians.

-There's something for everyone at Barcelona's Gay Pride.
-Event organizers pack dozens of events into the 10-day celebration, including Pride Kids.
+There's something for everyone at Pride Barcelona.
+Event organizers pack dozens of events into the 10-day celebration held in late June, including Pride Kids.
 The 2-day event is set up to provide children with the opportunity to play games and sports, and to participate in fun workshops and other activities.

 People in Berlin take Christopher Street Day (CSD) seriously.
 This woman celebrates Pride by dying her hair rainbow colors and shaving the letters C-S-D into her head.
-Germany and Switzerland call their Gay Pride event, CSD, in memory of the uprising of LGBT people against police assaults on NYC's Christopher Street in 1960s.
+Germany and Switzerland call their Gay Pride event CSD in memory of the uprising of LGBT people against police assaults on NYC's Christopher Street in the 1960s.

-Drag queens get dolled up to participate in the annual Gay Pride street march through central London, England.
-The community, celebrities, floats and performers are all part of London's Gay Pride celebration, making it the UK's largest gay and lesbian festival.
+Drag queens get dolled up to participate in the annual Gay Pride street march through central London.
+The community, as well as celebrities and performers on floats, are all part of London's Gay Pride celebration, which in recent years has attracted some 1 million people, making it the UK's largest gay and lesbian festival.

 The camera catches a gay couple sharing a special moment at Gay Pride in Toronto.
-Since the 1970s, Pride Toronto has grown to attract over a million people for the 3-day festival.
+Since the 1970s, Pride Toronto has grown to attract over 1 million people over the course of the 3-day festival, held in late June.
 The first economic impact study in 1996 showed that Pride tourists spent more than $46 million in Toronto.